adymimos/rWordCloud/README.md

 This is just an experimentation of https://github.com/ywng/Progressive-News-Cloud app ( this app no longer works, but i used its component )

+word count is performed by javascript which tends to make it slow

 ```server.R
 library(solrCloud)